kitschpatrol/Brain/README.md

 ## Software serial

 Past versions of this library relied on a separate branch implementing support for NewSoftSerial.
 Improvements to both the bundled SoftwareSerial library and the underlying class hierarchy in Arduino 1.0 has allowed a single version of the Brain library to cover both use cases.
 Please **do not use** the old [softserial](https://github.com/kitschpatrol/Brain/tree/softserial) branch of this library!
-Please see

 ## Examples